syedimad1998/OTS-object-detection/README.md

 **Assuming that the installation steps from the darflow repository has been followed we now outline the various steps involved in this project.**

 ---
 - First step is to create a dataset--can use tools like labelImg,labelme...etc.I prefer labelImg!
-(Skip this if you already have a dataset and their annotations)
+(Skip this if you already have a dataset and their annotations)call

 - Second step is :